Royal Panaque Facts

-The Royal Panaque constitutes a recently discovered species within an extraordinary fish genus.
-We currently know of only seven known species in this unique animal genus, and like all the others, this one is what is known as an armored catfish.
+- The Royal Panaque constitutes a recently discovered species within an extraordinary fish genus.
+We currently know of only seven known species in this rather unique animal genus.

-The fish does not possess scales as most other fish do.
+The Royal Panaque does not possess scales as most other fish do.
 In fact, the body of this unique creature grows encased in relatively heavy armor.
-The lone exception to this protection is the underside, which is soft.
-That is their Achilles Heel.

-In coloring, the Royal Panaque is principally a light gray.
+In coloring, the Royal Panaque appears principally a light gray.
 Horizontally oriented dark gray squiggles run the length of the body.

 The animal also attains an average length of roughly 17 in (43 cm).
 Due to the weight of its armor, it remains a poor swimmer.

 However, the animal does possess a powerful sucker-like mouth, which it uses to cling to rocks or submerged logs.

 More specifically, these river basins consist of the enormous, and vitally important, Amazon River Basin, and the Orinoco Basin, in South America.

 Remarkably, this creature remains herbivorous in nature with one unique adaptation.
 It consumes not only algae but also feeds on wood.